Does Swallowing Gum Cause Intestinal Problems?

 What happens if you swallow gum?
 Does it cause intestinal problems?

 Almost everyone has swallowed a piece of gum at some point.
 But very few people ever have problems because of it.

 Chewing gum is made up of the gum itself (called the gum base), preservatives, flavorings, and sweeteners.
-The human body is unable to digest the gum base.
+The human body cannot digest the gum base.
 But swallowed gum does not stay in the stomach or cause intestinal problems.
-That's because our bodies move most materials that can't be digested (like gum) through the digestive system and out of our bodies in a bowel movement.
+That's because our bodies move most materials that can't be digested (like gum) through the digestive system and out of our bodies in a bowel movement (poop).

 In rare cases, swallowing a large mass of gum, or many small pieces of gum over a short period of time, can block the digestive tract.
-Blockages in the digestive system are more likely to happen when gum is swallowed along with other indigestible things (like sunflower seed shells).
+Blockages are more likely to happen when gum is swallowed along with other indigestible things (like sunflower seed shells).

 *Names have been changed to protect user privacy.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.

 Images provided by The Nemours Foundation, iStock, Getty Images, Veer, Shutterstock, and Clipart.com.